willmbennett/meld_calc/README.md

 ![final mode](./images/final_model.png)

 **Recommendations**
-- Automate model calculation from LAB results to improve accuracy (more features)
+- Implement simplified model in Will's MELD calculator for a quick win
-- Investigate adding race to calculator
+- Add race to the official MELD calculator
-- Implement selected model in MELD calculator
+- Integrate full model with EHR to improve accuracy and reduce reliance on manual calculators

 **Analysis Next Steps**
 - Investigate performance of model for different races to determine existance of bias